keithalewis/math/opm.md

 __Exercise__. _If $x = \int_\Omega C\,dD$ show $x = E^Q[C]D(\Omega)$_.

-This formula can be read "Prices are discounted expected cash flows."
+This formula can be read "Prices are expected discounted cash flows."
-It is a mathematically rigorous instance of the method used by [@GraDod1934] in _Security Analysis_ for valuing instruments.
+It is a mathematically rigorous one-period example of the method used by [@GraDod1934] in _Security Analysis_ for valuing equities.

 ## Examples

 We now apply the FTAP to particular models.

+### Zero Coupon Bond

+A common misbelief is that the price of a zero coupon bond must not be greater than its notional since this would imply negative interest rates.
+This actually occured in Europe between 2014 and 2020 but did not give rise to arbitrage opportunities.

+If the only instrument is a zero coupon bond then $C = 1$.
+In the absence of arbitage we have $x = CD = D$ for some positive number $D$.
+This shows that the discount is not neccessarily less than 1.

+__Exercise__. _If $x < 0$ find an arbitrage_.

 ### 1-2-3 Model